Non-uniform dependence on initial data for the Camassa--Holm equation in Besov spaces: Revisited: Introduction

-\textbf{Organization of our paper.} In Section \ref{sec2}, we list some notations and known results and recall some Lemmas which will be used in the sequel.
+\quad \textbf{Organization of our paper.} In Section \ref{sec2}, we list some notations and known results and recall some Lemmas which will be used in the sequel.
 In Section \ref{sec3}, we establish some technical Lemmas and Propositions and then prove Theorem \ref{th-camassa}.
-In Section \ref{sec4}, we prove Theorem \ref{th2}.
+In Section \ref{sec5}, we establish two crucial Propositions and then prove Theorem \ref{th4}.